Algae and other microscopic organisms can grow in pools due to several factors, including poorly maintained pool water.

 Chlorine Enhancers

 A pool would use Chlorine enhancers when it needs more chlorine in the water but doesn’t want to add any more than what is required.
-Chlorine enhancers also fights off algae by promoting the production of chloramines.
+Chlorine enhancers also fight off algae by promoting the production of chloramines.

 Filter Cleaners

-Filter cleaners are a type of algaecide that can be used to clean the filter and kill algae.
+Filter cleaners are a type of algaecide that can be used to clean the filter and kill pool algae.
 They work by killing or inhibiting the algae from thriving.

 Muriatic Acid